How to Install Redis® on Ubuntu 22.04

 - Find the

-directive and verify the default Redis® port or modify it to a custom TCP port available on your server.iniport 6379
+portdirective and verify the default Redis® port or modify it to a custom TCP port available on your server.iniport 6379 - Find the following

 Save and close the file.